GraeA85/The-Tricky-Simpsons-Quiz/readme.md

 	* This project uses HTML as the main language used to complete the structure of the Website.
 The Gitpod template used was created by Code Institute
 * CSS
 	* This project uses custom written CSS to style the html.
+* JavaScript
+	* JavaScript language used to create the quiz game and scoring system for the site
+* Jest
+	* Jest used for testing of JavaScript
 * [Bootstrap](https://getbootstrap.com/)
 	* The layout of the website was created from a Bootstrap template.
 The CDN is present in the head of the HTML code and the Javascript script required is present at the end of the HTML code.
 * [Font Awesome](https://fontawesome.com/)